Welcome! Do look around the site now you’ve found me lurking here…

 I have extensive experience teaching across a range of areas including Media and Political Communication, Sociology, Politics, Research Methods and even English as a Foreign Language, designing innovative teaching including role plays for the students.

-My teaching at University of Sheffield Department of Journalism Studies includes the undergraduate first year module Principles of Journalism, Contemporary History and Public Affairs.
+My teaching at University of Essex Department of Journalism includes the undergraduate first year module Principles of Journalism, Contemporary History and Public Affairs.
 Next year I plan to introduce my module ‘Propaganda, Media and Conflict in a Changing World’.
 I also supervise PhD dissertations and my other duties include role of Ethics Officer and organising the departmental Speaker Series.

 My 2 Masters degrees and PhD were funded by studentships including a 1+3 award from the Economics and Social Research Council

 I am a CI on an ESRC Seminar Series Grant (£30,000 as CI, with Vian Bakir PI) DATA-PSST!
 Debating and Assessing Transparency Arrangements: Privacy, Security, Sur/Sous/Veillance & Trust – 2014

 I have gained university funding for 2 research assistants (2014-15) and a methods workshop ‘Hidden Power: Innovative Methods for Researching Power in a Post-Snowden Era’ (31st May 2016)

 Talks and Invitations:

 My first invited talk was in 2006 for NATO at their Centre for Defence Against Terrorism in Ankara.
 Since then I have had many invitations to speak – I have had the honour of going to NYU as a Visiting Scholar.
 While there I conducted research, visited Prof. Terence Moran and Prof. Steven Lukes, and taught in the Department of Media, Culture and Communication and the Department of Sociology, here I am with Prof. Lukes’ classes of 2015 and 2017.